filecoin-project/filsnap/packages/adapter/README.md

   // t1d2xrzcslx7xlbbylc5c3d5lvandqw4iwl6epxba
 }

-const isAvailable = await FilsnapAdapter.isAvailable()
-// true
 ```

-Check out the [demo](../../examples/demo) for a working example and the [API](https://filecoin-project.github.io/filsnap/modules/filsnap_adapter.html) for more details.
+Check out the [demo](../../examples/demo) for a working example and the [API](https://filecoin-project.github.io/filsnap/modules/filsnap-adapter.html) for more details.

 ## Contributing